AshBrockway/skynet-for-dummies/README.md

 ## Usage:

-Run the execute.py file after ensuring the prerequisite packages have been installed on your machine.
+Run the test.ipynb file after ensuring the prerequisite packages have been installed on your machine.
+Must put test file in same directory as the weights.
+For optimal performance, run on a machine using a GPU (otherwise it will take a long time)

 ## Explanation of files: